wmde/wikibase-release-pipeline/example/README.md

 ## Wikibase Suite (WBS) script

-In alternative to the somewhat verbose Docker compose commands above you can use the `wbs` shell script provided for convenience:
+In alternative to running the Docker compose commands above directly, you can use the provided `wbs` convenience shell script:

 - `./wbs-precheck` Check if you have a compatible version of Docker, Docker compose, etc to run WBS
 - `./wbs start` Starts WBS services including the nginx-proxy.
 If running it lists the status of currently running services as well as help.
 - `./wbs stop` Stops running WBS services
 - `./wbs reset` Reset configuration (.env) and persistent data volumes.
 Prompts with confirmation for each.

+Note that the `./wbs` script currently assumes the use of the `nginx-proxy` service.

 ## Notes